meenaparam/BayesianABTestingDocs/ABTestingReadMe.rst

 The LPS-Bayesian project trains developers to setup a Bayesian A/B testing project from scratch.
-A manual which contains a description of the steps necessary to enable sprint participants to perform Bayesian A/B testing (regardless of OS).
+A manual which contains a description of the steps necessary to enable sprint participants to perform and implement Bayesian A/B testing (regardless of OS).

 This README outlines the following:
 Creation of a repository, unit tests and benchmarks